 Working out and physical therapy is all about progress through small gains.
 Lifting the same five-pound weight every day for the rest of your life may help you maintain a bit of tone, but we are constantly looking forward and striving to be better, so five pounds this week might need to be ten pounds in a month.
 We chose scalability as one of our metrics to help showcase how long these band sets may last you and how long they will prove to be an efficient work out for their users.

-Whether you're intimidated by the gym, on the go all the time, don't enjoy fussing with weights and complex machines, or you are in the middle of an intense rehab regimen, you can probably benefit from exercise band work.
-It can be difficult to choose the right exercise resistance band without trying them all out, and internet research will only take you so far.
+Whether you're intimidated by the gym, on the go all the time, don't enjoy fussing with weights and complex machines, or you're in the middle of an intense rehab regimen, you can probably benefit from exercise band work.
+It can be quite difficult to choose the right exercise resistance band without trying them all out, and searching the internet can only take you so far.
 This is why we did the research for you, focusing on key metrics to ensure that each product was properly tested.
 We hope that our hands-on time has helped you in your search for the perfect exercise resistance band set.
 Now go get swole!

 — Hayley Thomas